benvacha/mrkdwn/README.md

 - [Classes](#classes)

 ### Escaped Characters
-- Any non whitespace character can be escaped with `\` to markup the ascii representation and remove its mrkdwn meaning.
+- Any non whitespace special character can be escaped with `\` to markup the ascii representation and remove its mrkdwn meaning.
 - Applied to escaped characters anywhere, without exception.
 Including pre and comments.

 ###### mrkdwn